 I would NEVER take ANYTHING off a grave.
 But if it's in the waste basket, it's better that someone else gets enjoyment, and use out of it than it sitting in a dump.

-I am an avid gardener already and spend hours picking and canning vegetables.
-However, it occurred to me that the local grocery store throws away bruised fruit and spotted veggies everyday that I could put to good use if I prepared them right away.
-I met with my local produce manager and, while he gave me an odd stare, he agreed to call me once a week after he pulled un-sellable produce from the shelves.
+It occurred to me that the local grocery store throws away bruised fruit and spotted veggies everyday that I could put to good use if I prepared them right away.

-If you live near any university area and there are students from all over the country or foreign students, watch out when school is overc Some students throw away everything they own when they have to move back home.
-From dry or canned food stuff, dishes, to beds; you take your pick.
-You can use them personally or sell them in a garage sale and it's easy money.
-What makes the most money are the textbooks they throw away that you can sell on the web or to the book store.
+If you live near any university area and there are students from all over the country or foreign students, watch out when school is over.
+Some students throw away everything they own when they have to move back home.

 Think green when starting seeds in the spring!
 I went to local cemeteries around Memorial Day the year prior and had the groundskeepers save the packs and trays, for me.
 It saved me from having to buy them!